 If the coin does not exhibit the "cartwheel effect," it has been circulated and cannot be classified as uncirculated.
 Next, look at the highest points of the design.
 If the cartwheel effect is evident in the fields of the coin but not on the highest points of the design, numismatists would consider it an about uncirculated.
 The only way for a coin to be classified as uncirculated is if there is no evidence of wear anywhere on the coin.
 In other words, the luster is bright and complete across the entire surface of the coin.

 Effect on Value

-Just like any collectible item, be it classic cars or antique dolls, the better the condition of the item the more it will be worth.
+Just like any collectible item, be it classic cars or antique dolls, the better the condition of the item, the more it will be worth.
 This effect on value takes into consideration the basic economic laws of supply and demand.
 Mints around the world make many modern coins by the millions, if not billions.
-The supply is enormous, and the chances of a coin collector finding an uncirculated coin are fairly certain.
+The supply of these coins is enormous, and the chances of a coin collector finding an uncirculated coin are relatively certain.
 Coin collectors did not save a lot of coins from the 1800s and before, and hence the supply is limited.

 Acquiring Uncirculated Coins for Your Coin Collection

 There are many different ways for you to acquire uncirculated coins for your collection.
 Uncirculated modern United States coins, such as the Lincoln penny or the Jefferson nickel, can be collected directly from circulation or rolls of coins from your local bank.
 Some modern coins from the Denver mint are scarce on the East Coast.
 Conversely, coins from the Philadelphia mint are scarce on the West Coast.
 Therefore, you may have to visit your local coin store or purchase uncirculated modern United States coins from an online coin dealer.